Sigmaringen enclave: Daily life

-Pétain and his ministers, although "on strike" were lodged in the requisitioned Sigmaringen castle.
-Pétain chose a suite that wasn't too big, as it was less cold.
+Pétain and his ministers, although "on strike", were lodged in the requisitioned Sigmaringen castle.
+Pétain chose a suite that was not too big, as it was less cold.
 The rest of the enclave was lodged in schools and gymnasiums converted to dormitories, in scarce rooms in private residences or in hotels such as the Bären or the Löwen which were mostly reserved for more distinguished guests, notably the novelist Louis-Ferdinand Céline, who wrote about the experience in his 1957 book Castle to Castle.
 Céline describes at length the Löwen Brasserie where the French gathered to follow the news of the approaching Allied armies and to talk about the latest rumors about the imminent, albeit improbable, German victory in the war.

 New arrivals lived with difficulty in the cramped dwellings of the city under the rumblings of American bombs in the summer, but it was worse during the intensely cold winter that reached -30 C in December 1944: Having left France in a panic ahead of advancing Allied forces, they arrived exclusively with summer clothing, and suffered from the cold.
 Inadequate housing, insufficient food, promiscuity among the paramilitaries, and lack of hygiene facilitated the spread of numerous illnesses, including flu and tuberculosis, and a high mortality rate among children; ailments that were treated as best they could by the only two French doctors, Doctor Destouches (Céline's real-life surname) and Bernard Ménétrel.

 Dissolution

 On 21 April 1945 General de Lattre ordered his forces to take Sigmaringen.
 The end came within days.
-By the 26th, Pétain was captured by French authorities in Switzerland, and Laval had fled to Spain.
+By the 26th, Pétain was captured after voluntarily returning to France, and Laval had fled to Spain.
 Brinon, Luchaire, and Darnand were captured, tried, and executed by 1947.
 Other members escaped to Italy or Spain.

-Exilees
+Exiles

-Exilees included the unwilling Pétain and Laval, the Commission members, as well as several thousand other collaborators or those sympathetic to the Nazis.
+Exiles included the unwilling Pétain and Laval, the Commission members, as well as several thousand other collaborators or those sympathetic to the Nazis.
 Some prominent residents of the enclave include: